alexharri/website/posts/bit-sets-fast-foreach.md

 We've now got a working implementation for `BitSet.forEach`.
 Can we optimize it further?

 The first thing that pops out to me is that we always iterate over every bit in every word.
-If we can know whether a word has no set bits, then we can skip iterating over that word.
+We can skip words with no set bits with a cheap `word === 0` check.

 ```tsx
 for (let wordIndex = 0; wordIndex < words.length; wordIndex++) {